Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 - `copy_grants` (Boolean) Retains the access permissions from the original view when a new view is created using the OR REPLACE clause.
 OR REPLACE must be set when COPY GRANTS is set.
 - `is_recursive` (String) Specifies that the view can refer to itself using recursive syntax without necessarily using a CTE (common table expression).
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `is_secure` (String) Specifies that the view is secure.
 By design, the Snowflake's `SHOW VIEWS` command does not provide information about secure views (consult [view usage notes](https://docs.snowflake.com/en/sql-reference/sql/create-view#usage-notes)) which is essential to manage/import view with Terraform.
 Use the role owning the view while managing secure views.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `is_temporary` (String) Specifies that the view persists only for the duration of the session that you created it in.
 A temporary view and all its contents are dropped at the end of the session.
+In context of this provider, it means that it's dropped after a Terraform operation.
+This results in a permanent plan with object creation.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `or_replace` (Boolean) Overwrites the View if it exists.
-- `row_access_policy` (Block List) Specifies the row access policy to set on a view. (see [below for nested schema](#nestedblock--row_access_policy))
+- `row_access_policy` (Block List, Max: 1) Specifies the row access policy to set on a view. (see [below for nested schema](#nestedblock--row_access_policy))

 ### Read-Only